CodingPoet/Building-with-Python/presentation/languagebasics/loop-play.md

 ### Play with loops

-    for number in range(1, 6):
-        print(number)
+Can you make the loop print out the numbers 1 to 10?

+What about printing the 10 times tables?

 Note:
-Open up the file `03-loops.py` and run the program to see the output.
+Open up the file `03-loops.py`.

+Try running it to see what happens.

+**Challenges:**

+- Print out the numbers 1 to 10.

-See if you can change the code so that it prints out multiples of 10 instead.
+- Change the code so that it prints out multiples of 10 instead.

-Can you change the loop to count from 0 to 100 in steps of 10?
+- Make the loop to count from 10 to 100 in steps of 10?
+(10, 20, 30...)

-How about steps of 5?
+- Print out the ten times tables in full (2 x 10 = 20)